Ptrskay3/PySprint/README.md

 I will add an advanced description later on.

 ### Lastest upgrades:
-  - Code Climate + Codecov addition
+  - Code Climate + Codecov
   - Data editing features unittests done
   - API skeleton is done
   - Added CI along with some unittests